navesar/Anti-Virus/README.md

 1. Clone the repository to your local machine:

+2. Navigate to the av directory and run pip install -r requirements.txt in the terminal (installs requests module).

-2. Run the Anti-Virus by using:
+3. Run the Anti-Virus by using:
-   - Windows: python av OR python __main__.py (depends on whetehr you are in the project directory or one layer above it)
+   - Windows: python av OR python __main__.py (depends on whether you are in the project directory or one layer above it).
-   - Linux: python3 av OR python3 __main__.py (depends on whetehr you are in the project directory or one layer above it)
+   - Linux: python3 av OR python3 __main__.py (depends on whether you are in the project directory or one layer above it).

-3. Follow on-screen instructions to scan and manage threats.
+4. Follow on-screen instructions to scan and manage threats.

 ## Prerequisites
 - Python 3.x installed on your system.